spacelift-io/user-documentation/docs/concepts/policy/README.md

 | [Trigger](trigger-policy.md)                   | Selects [stacks](../stack/README.md) for which to trigger a [tracked run](../run/tracked.md)   | Positive              | `set<string>`      | `trigger`                                                 |

 !!! tip
-    We maintain a [library of example policies](https://github.com/spacelift-io/spacelift-policies-example-library) that are ready to use or that you could tweak to meet your specific needs.
+    We maintain a [library of example policies](https://github.com/spacelift-io/spacelift-policies-example-library){: rel="nofollow"} that are ready to use or that you could tweak to meet your specific needs.

     If you cannot find what you are looking for, please reach out to [our support](../../product/support/README.md#contact-support) and we will craft a policy to do exactly what you need.